 If you are diagnosed with vocal cord dysfunction, treatment to prevent or control the disorder will involve speech therapy and breathing techniques to train your throat muscles to relax.
 You may need several appointments with a speech language pathologist to learn the speech therapy techniques.

-If you have any issues with voice changes or vocal cords disorder, please call our office at 817-332-8848 to set up an appointment or submit an online appointment request.
+If you have any issues with voice changes or vocal cords disorder, and would like an appointment with one of our physicians at Fort Worth ENT & Sinus, please complete an online appointment request or phone 817-332-8848.